rust-lang/rust/src/doc/guide-tasks.md

 abstractions for constructing concurrent programs.

 Tasks provide failure isolation and recovery.
-When a fatal error occurs in Rust code as a result of an explicit call to `fail!()`, an assertion failure, or another invalid operation, the runtime system destroys the entire task.
+When a fatal error occurs in Rust code as a result of an explicit call to `panic!()`, an assertion failure, or another invalid operation, the runtime system destroys the entire task.
 Unlike in languages such as Java and C++, there is no way to `catch` an exception.
-Instead, tasks may monitor each other for failure.
+Instead, tasks may monitor each other to see if they panic.

 Tasks use Rust's type system to provide strong memory safety guarantees.
 In particular, the type system guarantees that tasks cannot induce a data race